liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

     by Colander) such as "String" or "Integer", or a custom-defined type such as "adhocracy.schema.AbsolutePath"

-There also is an optional key:
+There also are some optional keys:

 containertype
     Only present if the field can store multiple values (each of the type